petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ---
 # Clarity's Search Requirements

 Modern businesses generate and store vasts amount of data.
 This makes an effective enterprise search solution essential for efficient knowledge management.
-Through the strategic implementation of robust search capabilities, you can empower organization to efficiently access, manage, and leverage their data while optimizing user experience and increasing productivity.
+Through the strategic implementation of robust search capabilities, you can empower organizations to efficiently access, manage, and leverage their data while optimizing user experience and increasing productivity.

 ## Requirements